dan-niles/duckdb-cubit/README.md

-# Cubit Extension for DucKDB
+# CUBIT Extension for DucKDB

-This extension, Cubit, allow you to create concurrently updatable bitmap indices.
+This extension, CUBIT, allows you to create concurrently updatable bitmap indices in duckdb.

 ## Building